Database Replication Explained: Techniques and Challenges

 However, the Leader simply writes to the followers.
 So, it’s basically like this:

-And when we talk about communication between two nodes via network, this is where sync and async come in.
+And when we talk about communication between two nodes over network, this is where Synchronous and Asynchronous Replication come in.

 Synchronous vs Asynchronous Replication

-Lets take a look on the following diagram that showing a user making an update query on a point of time then the leader store the data and send it to two followers, one in a sync way and another for async way (this way is called semi-synchronous), we see that the user gets a feedback before the second follower store the data
+Lets take a look on the following diagram, which illustrates a user making an update query at a specific moment.
+The Leader stores the data and replicates it to two Follower nodes: one synchronously and the other asynchronously (this is called semi-synchronous).
+We notice that the user gets confirmation before the second Follower fully replicates the data.

 So from the diagram We can conclude some advantages and disadvantages for both ways,

-The disadvantages of the synchronous way make it impractical to have all followers synchronized, In practice, enabling synchronous replication in a database typically means one follower is synchronous, while the others are asynchronous.
-This is sometimes called semi-synchronous.
+The disadvantages of the synchronous approach make it impractical to have all followers synchronized.
+In practice, enabling synchronous replication in a database typically means that only one follower is synchronous, while the others are asynchronous.
+This is sometimes called semi-synchronous replication.

-Weakening durability may sound like a bad trade-off, but it’s widely used, especially when there are many followers or they are geographically distributed
+Weakening durability may sound like a bad trade-off, but it is widely used especially when there are many followers or when they are geographically distributed.

 Follower Failure

 Actually, each Follower keeps a log of data changes on its local disk.
-So, if the Follower fails, it can recover easily from its log, then reconnecting to the Leader and requesting the data changes that occurred while it was disconnected, this way called “Catch-up recovery”, Bringing the Follower back sounds easy, but what about the Leader?
+So, if the Follower fails, it can use this log to recover its previous state, then reconnect to the Leader and request the data changes that occurred during its downtime.
+This process is known as catch-up recovery.
+Bringing the Follower back sounds easy, but what happens if the Leader fails?

 Leader Failure

-As we said, any node in the system can go down, so let’s think about the leader.
+As we mentioned, any node in the system can go down, so let’s consider the leader.

 So, it happens in three steps:

-What if async replication was used? the new leader may not have received all the writes from the old leader, and what if the old leader return back after a new leader has been chosen? the new leader may have conflicting writes in the meantime, the solution is to discard the old leader’s un-replicated writes. which violates client’s durability expectation
+• What if asynchronous replication was used? the new leader may not have received all the writes from the old leader, and what if the old Leader return back after a new leader has been chosen?
+The new leader may have accepted conflicting writes in the meantime. the solution is to discard the old leader’s un-replicated writes. which violates client’s durability expectation

-and because the new Leader’s counter lagged behind the old Leader’s, it reused some primary keys that had already been assigned.
-These same primary keys were also used in the Redis store, causing inconsistency between MySQL and Redis, which resulted some private data to be disclosed to the wrong users.
+Because the new Leader’s counter lagged behind that of the old leader, it reused some primary keys that had already been assigned.
+These same primary keys were also used in the Redis store, causing inconsistencies between MySQL and Redis, which resulted in some private data being disclosed to the wrong users.

 Replication Lag

-To make it clearer, let’s look at the diagram below:-
+To make this clearer, let’s look at the diagram below:-

-The user inserts the data, which returns a success message, and then tries to read it, but from Follower 2 (which is temporarily outdated).
-So, The red area represents the period when replication lag may have occurred.
+The user inserts the data then receives a success message, and then attempts to read it from Follower 2 (which is temporarily outdated).
+The red area represents the replication lag period.

-Based on the diagram above, the following issues may arise due to replication lag:
+Based on the diagram, the following issues may arise due to replication lag:

-A user might insert data and immediately try to read it, but fail to find it
+• Read-After-Write: A user might insert data and immediately attempt to read it, only to find it missing.

-A user may read a piece of data once, then read it again later and find it missing (Monotonic reads)
+• Monotonic reads**:** A user may read a piece of data once, then read it again later and find it has disappeared

-A user could read data in the wrong order, seeing newer data before older data (Consistent prefix reads)
+• Consistent prefix reads**:** A user could observe data in an illogical order, seeing newer data before older data.

 Single-Leader Replication

-In this method clients send all writes to a single node (Leader), which sends stream of data change events to the other replicas (Followers).
+In this method, clients send all write operations to the Leader, which then streams data change events to the Followers.

-Reads can be preformed on any replica but might read stale data
+Reads can be performed on any replica, but they might return stale data.

 Advantages

-All writes go through a single leader, which simplifies consistency guarantees.
+• Routing all writes through a single leader greatly simplifies consistency guarantees.

 Disadvantages

-If the leader goes down, writes will not be accepted until a synchronized follower is promoted to leader (not fault-tolerant for writes)
+• If the Leader fails, writes will not be accepted until a synchronized Follower is promoted to leader (not fault-tolerant for writes).

 When to use?